risc0/risc0/website/docs/terminology.md

 ### Groth16

+[Groth16]: #groth16

-A proof system that is popular for its very small proof size.
+A proof system that offers a very small proof size, suitable for on-chain verification.

 ### Groth16 Circuit

+[Groth16 Circuit]: #groth16-circuit

 RISC Zero's Groth16 Circuit is used to generate [receipts] that are small enough to support on-chain verification.
+The Groth16 Circuit is a circom implementation of the verifier for the [Recursion Circuit].

 ### Groth16 Receipt

-A Groth16 Receipt is a very small [SNARK], used primarily for on-chain verification.
+A Groth16 Receipt is a very small [validity proof], used primarily for on-chain verification.
-The Groth16 Receipt is constructed using the [Groth16 Circuit], which verifies a [succcinct receipt] using a [Groth16] proof.
+The Groth16 Receipt is constructed using the [Groth16 Circuit].

 ### Guest